April 16, 2020

 By giving consumer-members an influential voice in their electric service, the cooperative model helps keep rates low.
 Excess revenue is held in reserves as capital credits.
 Those reserves are either re-invested in the cooperative for infrastructure, facilities, and other necessities, or they are returned to members.
 Nationally, electric co-ops returned $1.2 billion to their members in 2018.
 That same year, Tri-State’s members received $30 million in capital credits, and in the past five years, Tri-State has returned $130 million to its members.

 Electric co-ops like Tri-State are leading the way in the transition to clean energy.
 That’s not only an environmental benefit; it also brings cost savings and economic growth to co-op communities.

 According to the National Rural Electric Cooperative Association (NRECA), electric cooperatives have drastically reduced emissions over the last decade through improvements at power plants and by switching to greater natural gas and renewable energy sources.
 Since 2010, co-ops are using 145 percent more renewable energy, including solar, hydro, and wind power.

-“Today, nearly a third of the energy consumed by our members is from emission-free renewables,” said Tri-State CEO Duane Highley.
+“Today, a third of the energy consumed by our members is from emission-free renewables,” said Tri-State CEO Duane Highley.
 “Accelerating our renewable energy additions as technology improved and prices dropped results in the lowest possible renewable energy cost today for our members, and likely of any regional utility.”
-Tri-States’ new Responsible Energy Plan seeks to increase the energy consumed within the Tri-State co-op family to 50% renewables in less than four years.
+Tri-States’ Responsible Energy Plan seeks to increase the energy consumed within the Tri-State co-op family to 50% renewables in less than three years.

 As electric co-ops move toward greater use of clean energy, more of their members are getting into the business of helping to provide that renewable energy, filling clean energy jobs and leasing their land for solar panels and wind turbines.
 This, in turn, brings new tax revenue to their communities.